Kingsley6145/pitch-trivia-server/README.md

 - Check that Firebase credentials are correct

 **"Failed to generate questions"**
-- Verify your OpenAI API key is valid
+- Verify your Gemini API key is valid (check `.env` file)
-- Check that you have sufficient OpenAI credits
+- Check that you have sufficient Gemini API quota
-- Ensure the example question format is correct
+- Ensure `REACT_APP_GEMINI_API_KEY` is set in your `.env` file
+- Restart the development server after adding/changing environment variables

 ## License